How To Fix Sublimation Mistakes: Tips For Perfect Prints Every Time

 This is how you can remove sublimation ink with a heat press:

-However, you will need to be careful when you are removing sublimation with a heat press because the garment may be letting out some color during ironing, so be careful during the process and always put it on an old surface you don’t care about ruining.
+However, you will need to be careful when you are removing sublimation with a heat press because the garment may be letting out some color during ironing, so be cautious during the process and always put it on an old surface you don’t care about ruining.

 Some people also iron the garment over a sublimation paper, so if you have leftover one, you can use it for the removal process too, except that I would advise you to be careful